pensjonatus/flash-fiction/blog/the-surgeons.md

 ---
-title: 'The Surgeons'
+title: The Surgeons
 date: '2015-02-19'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Every night I go to bed, the surgeons drag me out.
 One of them grabs me by the